 At 40 years old, people are usually much more mature, often with a spouse and children, and begin devoting much more time following public issues.
 Moreover, they have lived long enough to become much better at recognizing the lies and deceit engaged in by many politicians.
 And because many at age 40 now have children, National issues take on much greater importance with the realization that many Liberal/Progressive policies not only don’t work, but actually do great harm to the people that they supposedly are intended to help.

 I’m 50% Conservative and 50% Liberal.
 That does not mean 50% Republican and 50% Democrat.
 What’s Liberal or Conservative about $19 trillion in National Debt?
 What’s Liberal or Conservative about health care that is a confusing, disorganized, and unaffordable the way Obamacare is configured?
 What’s Liberal or Conservative about a weak military or a foreign policy that punishes our allies and rewards our enemies?

-At 72, I’m in the last years of my life, and I’d love to leave this world knowing that the U.S. will be OK, but I’m not there yet.
+At 73, I’m in the last part of my life, and I’d love to leave this world knowing that the U.S. will be OK, but I’m not there yet.
 Most young people scare me because they can vote but know less than nothing about the issues…less than nothing because much/most of what they think they know is misinformation.

 Another famous British citizen, Prime Minister Margaret Thatcher, said it best: ”The problem with socialism is that, sooner or later, you run out of other people’s money.”
-The U.S. is very close to running out of borrowed money.
+The U.S. is very close to running out of being financially able to borrow more of other people’s money.